 For older Australians, they are eligible to receive a pension when they are over the pension age.
-However, they also must be under the income and assets test, an Australian resident, and have been an Australian resident for at least 10 years.
+However, they also must be under the income and assets test, and an Australian resident or have been an Australian resident for at least 10 years.

 This type of pension is for those who are between the age of 16 and the pension age, who have a permanent medical condition that stops them from working.
 They must also meet the residency requirements and be under the income and assets test.